Apurva3509/CEEM-Research/README.md

 3. The program will process LiDAR data and camera images from the Waymo dataset, detect objects, and generate control signals.

-## Timeline of work
+## Project Timeline

+### January

-- **Jan 1st week and 2nd week**: Introduction to projects ongoing in DITECT lab and finalizing project with Zhaobin.
+- **Week 1-2**: Introduction to ongoing projects in DITECT lab.
+Finalize project scope and objectives with Zhaobin.

-- **Feb all 4 weeks**: Understanding data distillation and data condensation, coding for it with extensive literature survey, and understanding the complex mathematics involved.
+### February

+- **Weeks 1-4**: Dive deep into understanding data distillation and condensation techniques.
+Conduct extensive literature review to grasp the underlying mathematical concepts.
+Begin coding implementation.

+### March

-- **March 1st week**: Understanding Waymo dataset for autonomous navigation.
+- **Week 1**: Explore the Waymo dataset for autonomous navigation, gaining insights into its structure and contents.

-- **March 2nd week**: Spring break.

-- **March 3rd week**: Understanding Waymo dataset, visualizing it, and literature survey for it.
+- **Week 3**: Dive deeper into the Waymo dataset, focusing on visualization and further literature review.

+### April

-- **April all 4 weeks**: Control signal generation from frames in the Waymo dataset and solving GCP dataloader issue for high volume data.
+- **All Weeks**: Implement control signal generation algorithms using Waymo dataset frames.
+Address any challenges, including resolving GCP dataloader issues for handling large data volumes.

-- **May 1st week**: Finals week and report making with making the code modular.

-- **May 2nd week**: Final report.
+### May

+- **Week 1**: Focus on final exams and report preparation.
+Ensure code modularity and documentation.
+- **Week 2**: Finalize the project report, summarizing findings, methodologies, and outcomes.

+This structured timeline delineates each month's activities, ensuring a comprehensive understanding of tasks and milestones throughout the project duration.